-The process of painting cinder block walls in a basement this is for unpainted blocks or if you want to repaint your cinder block walls.
+Thinking of painting cinder block walls in your basement?
+This process works for both unpainted blocks or if you want to repaint your cinder block walls.

-I am sharing with a cinder block foundation because this is the type of walls we have in our basement, but again this does work for a concrete wall too.
+This tutorial is for a cinder block foundation because this is the type of walls we have in our basement, but this works for a concrete wall too.
 Also, our walls were painted before, but they were starting to flake, and we wanted to make sure they were waterproofed before finishing the space.

 Disclosure: This post contains some affiliate links or referral links for your convenience.
 It is a way for this site to earn advertising commissions by advertising or linking to certain products and/or services, click here to read my full disclosure policy.

 STEP 1 – How to prepare a cinder block wall for painting